mariadb-corporation/MaxScale/Documentation/Tutorials/Filter-Tutorial.md

 ## What Are Filters?

-The filter mechanism in MaxScale is a means by which processing can be inserted into the flow of requests and responses between the client connection to MaxScale and the MaxScale connection to the backend database servers.
-The path from the client side of MaxScale out to the actual database servers can be considered a pipeline, filters can then be placed in that pipeline to monitor, modify, copy or block the content that flows through that pipeline.
+The filter mechanism in MariaDB MaxScale is a means by which processing can be inserted into the flow of requests and responses between the client connection to MariaDB MaxScale and the MariaDB MaxScale connection to the backend database servers.
+The path from the client side of MariaDB MaxScale out to the actual database servers can be considered a pipeline, filters can then be placed in that pipeline to monitor, modify, copy or block the content that flows through that pipeline.

 ## Types Of Filter